axa-ch-webhub-cloud/pattern-library/README.md

 This repository is a monorepo managed by Lerna.
 This means that all components are centrally managed here, even though we publish them to NPM as separate packages.

-## How do my get my (unit) tests to work when using Pattern Library components?
+## How do I get my (unit) tests to work when using Pattern Library components?

 ### The problem
 Unit-test frameworks like Jest run under the `node` environment, which is quite different from a browser.
 The most commonly used abstraction to mimic a minimal browser within `node` is `jsdom`.
 However, `jsdom` lacks crucial features such as `Mutation Observer`, `Custom Elements` and other browser APIs commonly needed by web components.